bitnami/charts/bitnami/memcached/README.md

 | `volumePermissions.resources.limits`           | Init container volume-permissions resource  limits                                             | `{}`                                                         |
 | `volumePermissions.resources.requests`         | Init container volume-permissions resource  requests                                           | `{}`                                                         |

-The above parameters map to the env variables defined in [bitnami/memcached](http://github.com/bitnami/bitnami-docker-memcached).
-For more information please refer to the [bitnami/memcached](http://github.com/bitnami/bitnami-docker-memcached) image documentation.
+The above parameters map to the environment variables defined in the [bitnami/memcached](http://github.com/bitnami/bitnami-docker-memcached) container image.
+For more information please refer to the [bitnami/memcached](http://github.com/bitnami/bitnami-docker-memcached) container image documentation.

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,